NTasico/capstone/Final Project Idea.md

 22. <b>This country would work a lot better if certain groups of troublemakers would just shut up and accept their group’s traditional place in society.</b>

+Scale:

+1 = Very strongly disagree,
+2 = Strongly disagree,
+3 = Moderately disagree,
+4 = Slightly disagree,
+5 = Neutral,
+6 = Slightly agree,
+7 = Moderately agree,
+8 = Strongly agree,
+9 = Very strongly agree,

 ##Conclusion

 Through basic judgment, most of these questions express right-wing beliefs in their extremeties.
 Most people have taken this test for personal amusement, yet the dataset strictly includes accurate and honest answers to these questions.
+Those responsible for providing the test